Quantum circuits

 Therefore there cannot exist a state and a unitary operation for which for every quantum state vector

 A few remarks concerning the no-cloning theorem are in order.
 The first one is that the statement of the no-cloning theorem above is absolute, in the sense that it states that perfect cloning is impossible — but it does not say anything about possibly cloning with limited accuracy, where we might succeed in producing an approximate clone (with respect to some way of measuring how similar two different quantum states might be).
-There are, in fact, statements of the no-cloning theorem that place limitations on approximate cloning, as well as methods to achieve approximate cloning (with limited accuracy), but we will delay this discussion to a later lesson when the pieces needed to explain approximate cloning are in place.
+There are, in fact, statements of the no-cloning theorem that place limitations on approximate cloning, as well as methods to achieve approximate cloning with limited accuracy.

-The second remark is that the no-cloning theorem is a statement about the impossibility of cloning an arbitrary state We can easily create a clone of any standard basis state, for instance.
+The second remark is that the no-cloning theorem is a statement about the impossibility of cloning an arbitrary state In contrast, we can easily create a clone of any standard basis state, for instance.
 For example, we can clone a qubit standard basis state using a controlled-NOT operation:

 While there is no difficulty in creating a clone of a standard basis state, this does not contradict the no-cloning theorem — this approach of using a controlled-NOT gate would not succeed in creating a clone of the state for instance.